electron/electron/docs/api/session.md

 **Note:** Cookies are stored at a broader scope than origins.
 When removing cookies and filtering by `origins` (or `excludeOrigins`), the cookies will be removed at the [registrable domain](https://url.spec.whatwg.org/#host-registrable-domain) level.
 For example, clearing cookies for the origin `https://really.specific.origin.example.com/` will end up clearing all cookies for `example.com`.
 Clearing cookies for the origin `https://my.website.example.co.uk/` will end up clearing all cookies for `example.co.uk`.

+**Note:** Clearing cache data will also clear the shared dictionary cache.
+This means that any dictionaries used for compression may be reloaded after clearing the cache.
+If you wish to clear the shared dictionary cache but leave other cached data intact, you may want to use the `clearSharedDictionaryCache` method.

 For more information, refer to Chromium's [`BrowsingDataRemover` interface](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/browsing_data_remover.h).

 ### Instance Properties